Purchases made through links earn us a small commission, at no extra cost to you.

 Honestly, we didn’t spend much time at this shrine.
 It was getting late in the day, hunger and fatigue were setting in, and it just wasn’t speaking to me.

-Still, I found it interesting that since 768, the shrine has been demolished and rebuilt in identical fashion every 20 years.
-That means it has been reconstructed over 60 times!
+Still, I found it interesting that since 768, many of the shrine’s buildings have been demolished and rebuilt in identical fashion every 20 years.
+That means parts of the shrine have been reconstructed over 60 times!
 This rebuilding is done because of the Shinto belief in purity and renewal.

 Final Thoughts About Our Visit to Nara Park

 The only thing I wasn’t keen on, was all the souvenirs being sold at Todai-ji Temple.
 There were racks of items for sale inside the Daibutsuden Hall, right across from the Great Buddha.
-I understand the need to make money to operate the temple, but the commercialism changed the mood of the place, for me anyway.
+I understand the need to make money to operate the temple, but the commercialism changed the mood of the place, especially when compared to other temples in Japan we visited.
 I thought it would be less intrusive if the souvenirs were only sold outside of the main temple building.

 More Photos of Nara Park

-Here are a few more photos of Nara Park for you to enjoy!
+Here are a few more pictures of Nara Park for you to enjoy!

 Tips for Visiting Nara Park